JPDVM2014/soularr/README.md

 ### Step 1

 Make sure you go through the setup steps at https://soularr.net/ to make sure Lidarr and slskd are working.
 You will have to manually adjust your slskd.yml to add an API key for Soularr to use.
+You can see sample [here](https://github.com/JPDVM2014/soularr/blob/main/sample_smskd.yml).

 #### Note for slskd: